TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 First, you'll navigate to where GitHub receives our SSH key.
 Log into GitHub and click on your profile picture in the top right corner.
 Then, click on `Settings` in the drop-down menu.

 Next, on the left-hand side, click `SSH and GPG keys`.
 Then, click the green button in the top right corner that says `New SSH Key`.
-Name your key something that is descriptive enough for you to remember where it came from, for example `linux-ubuntu`.
+Name your key something that is descriptive enough for you to remember what device this SSH key came from, for example `linux-ubuntu`.
 Leave this window open while you do the next steps.

 Now you need to copy your public SSH key.
 To do this, we're going to use a command called [`cat`](http://www.linfo.org/cat.html) to read the file to the console.
 (Note that the `.pub` file extension is important in this case.)